FAMILY EDUCATION RIGHTS AND PRIVACY ACT

 NOTIFICATION TO STUDENTS & PARENTS

 The Family Educational Rights and Privacy Act (FERPA) afford parents and eligible students certain rights with respect to their education records.
-When a student reaches the age of 18 or attends a school beyond the high school level these rights are transferred to the students.
-(An “eligible student” under the FERPA is a student who is 18 years of age or older or who attends a post-secondary institution.)
+When a student reaches the age of 18 or attends a school beyond the high school level these rights are transferred to the student.
+(An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include:

 1. The right to inspect and review the student’s education records within 45 days after the day Mid-America Technology Center receives a request for access.
-A parent or eligible student should submit to the Assistant Superintendent, Mike Eubank, a written request that identifies the record(s) the student wishes to inspect.
+A parent or eligible student should submit to Director of Student Services, Dallas Krout written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the parent or eligible student of the correct official to whom the request should be addressed.

 Family Policy Compliance Office